What Marketing Strategy Gave Gymshark Such Rapid Growth?

 • Inspirational fitness content

-People trusted Gymshark because they trusted the community behind it.
+Consumers trusted Gymshark because they trusted the fitness community behind the brand.

-Fitness is emotional — Gymshark tapped into that emotion.
+Fitness is emotional — and Gymshark tapped directly into that emotional connection.

 3. Story-Driven Content Instead of Product-Only Marketing